IOxCyber/CyberEssentials/Security-Tools/Burp_Suite/BS_Intruder04.md

 ## Intruder: (BruteForcing) ctrl+i
-- Intruder is Burp Suite's in-built fuzzing tool.
-It allows us to take a request (usually captured in the Proxy before being passed into Intruder) and use it as a template to send many more requests with slightly altered values automatically.
+- `Burp Suite's in-built fuzzing tool/Module.`
+- It allows us to take a request (usually captured in the Proxy before being passed into Intruder) and use it as a template to send many more requests with slightly altered values automatically.
-- very similar to that provided by command-line tools such as Wfuzz or Ffuf.
+- Very similar to that provided by command-line tools such as Wfuzz or Ffuf.
 - Intruder is used to automate a large number of requests with parameterized values/ Bruteforcing.

-> Repeater is used for manually tampering and replaying requests, and Intruder is used to automate a large number of requests with parameterized values.
+## `Repeater is used for manually tampering and replaying requests, and Intruder is used to automate a large number of requests with parameterized values.`

 ## There are four other Intruder sub-tabs:
 1. Positions allows us to select an Attack Type (Single: Sniper, Battering Ram, Multiple: PitchFork, Cluster Bomb).